 First thing is to get a pet microchip for your dog or cat.
 The chip should have 15 digits and thus will be ISO 11784/11785 compatible and accepted worldwide.
 Microchips are required to enter many countries and also used as the official identification of your pet.
 (Don’t forget to register your contact information.)

 If you are traveling internationally by air, you will need pet passport forms for the specific country you are traveling to.
 Do not procrastinate!
 Some countries such as Japan, Hong Kong, New Zealand, Australia, Norway, Iceland, Ireland and the United Kingdom all have quarantine policies ranging from up to six months.
 There are ways to avoid your pet being quarantined in these countries, but you must prepare in advance.

-The next step is to find the airlines which service your origination and destination cities.
+The next step is to find the airlines which serve your origination and destination cities.
 Once you have a few airlines to choose from, take a look at their individual pet policies.
 Each airline is different with regard to pricing and pet policy.
 Doing your homework at this stage of the process is very important.
 Find an airline that flies your entire route.
 The airlines do not interline pets and, if you change airline companies, your pet will need to clear customs in your layover country.

 Here’s a tip!
 Once you find the airline that suits your needs, (and those of your pet) print out a copy of their pet policy.
 This will ensure a hassle-free experience once you get to the airport.
 You can find airline pet policies at PetTravel.com.